decsys/decsys/README.md

 Most of the above Project Areas each have their own README with some details on getting started, and further details can be found in the Developer Guide.

+# 🚝 Monorepo notes

+This monorepo uses a possibly slightly unorthodox approach to managing some of its contents (at least compared to repos full of only javascript packages, such as Babel).

+This is for three reasons:

+- The repo contents are cross stack (Dotnet, JS, python...)
+- We have a Create-React-App application (`app/client-app`)
+- We have javascript packages that are both depended on elsewhere in the repo, *and* published to public registries.

+The result of all of this is as follows:

+- Non Javascript projects are managed local to themselves, as normal.
+  - Really this is because they aren't interdependent.
+  - But regardless, work with them as you normally would: from their own project roots.
+  - The semi-exception to this is the Visual Studio Solution file in the root of the repo.
+- All javascript in `packages/` or `response-items/` use Lerna, npm, and the npm `file:` protocol for local dependencies.
+  - Don't use `lerna bootstrap`; this is a `lerna link convert` repo.
+  - Shared dev dependencies are in the top level `package.json`
+  - `npm install` at the top level; `npm run` top level scripts only.
+  - There are no project local `node_modules`.
+- The CRA app (`appp/client-app`) is sort of a hybrid.
+  - It isn't a Lerna package.
+  - `npm install` locally - gives a local `node_modules` directory.
+  - `npm run` local scripts.
+This is necessary so `react-scripts` works properly.
+  - However, it still uses the top-level shared dependencies, to ensure version consistency in the repo.
+    - so `devDependencies` can be either in the local `package.json` or the top-level one, depending if they're shared.
+    - This works due to node module resolution, without worrying about Lerna.
+    - technically, all `dependencies` are `devDependencies` because it's a built app not a package.
+    - therefore its ok to hoist `dependencies` like `@chakra-ui/core` to the top-level `devDependencies`.
+  - This app isn't a published package, so we don't have to resolve the `file:` links; we only distribute the built version.

 # ⚖ Licensing

 ## Overview